 There doesn’t seem to be an easy answer, so from an artist’s perspective, I can understand why they would rather remain on stage and keep their performance fee in their own pocket.
 I would do the same thing.

-From a fan’s perspective, though, I’m certainly going to miss joining my fellow audience members in literally propping up my favorite artists as they dominate the venue.
+From the fan perspective, though, I’m certainly going to miss joining my fellow audience members in propping up my favorite artists, literally, as they dominate the venue.